 Stunning style and luxury that does not cost the earth.
 The UK’s first new-build environmentally and gay friendly boutique hotel incorporating uber cool design.
-A place for adults to escape, relax, dream, revitalise and be inspired.
+A place for adults (only) to escape, relax, dream, revitalise and be inspired.

 “The feeling is one of sybaritic relaxation, and don’t miss the sunset, whatever you do.”
 The Telegraph.

 The Scarlet is a really lovely place to plan your get together or celebration.
 There are all sorts of options depending on what you’re looking for, but check out their wedding page to get an idea of the type of individualism that is on offer here at The Scarlet – the chance to make your day truly unique.